PrivateAIM/fedstats/README.md

 ## Currently, implemented methods are

 - aggregation methods:
-  - Meta analysis aggregation -> Weighting the local results by it's variance.
+  - Meta-analysis aggregation -> Weighting the local results by its variance.
   - Average aggregation -> Weighting by number of samples (no confidence intervals).
   - Federated GLM example with logistic regression

 - models
-  - linear regression -> wraps standard model such that results can be directly used by an aggregator.
+  - linear regression -> wraps standard model such that an aggregator can directly use results.

 ## Contribute